smartopian/OPN-aNG-Accord/README.md

 ## Background:

-To address data governance challenges there has been a longnitudnal effort to standardise guidelines for transborder flows of personal data for online identification and digital identity/surviellance management.
+To address data governance challenges there has been a longitudinal effort to standardise guidelines for transborder flows of personal data for online identification and digital identity/surviellance management.
 In this regard the international standard for Online Privacy and Consent Controls is recently published - with the use of receipt standard to capture privacy records from online privacy notice and consent.

 Privacy policies and terms of use that people are suppose to read and learn have been callled out as the Biggest Lie on The Internet, where services pretend to get consent (to policies no one can read or track).
-Without notice and consent standards there is very weak transparency online which is now a sever data breach of the most sensitive kinds in many societies.
-An industry now dogged by  movies like "terms and conditions may apply", "the greatest hack", and the. "social dilemma" these policies and terms are contracts of adhesion dressed up as consent.
-Dependent on the Terms of use of the device manufacturer, the browser and the law.
+Without notice and consent standards there is very weak transparency online which is now a severe data breach of the most sensitive kinds in many societies.
+An industry now dogged by  movies like "terms and conditions may apply", "the greatest hack", and the "social dilemma" these policies and terms are contracts of adhesion dressed up as consent.
+Dependent on the Terms of Use of the device manufacturer, the browser and the law.
 Policies Without transparent security, strong (or better legal transparency), meaningful notice and proportional use of rights are just not trustworhty.

-Trustwothiness in creatd by knowing what to expect.
+Trustwothiness in created by knowing what to expect.

 ## Key Points Standard Clause should be aware of